gallenc/solent2Public/README.md

 ```

 ## Summary
-to synchronise your repository with the upstream use the following commands
+To synchronise your repository with the upstream use the following commands

 if you have not set up the upstream repo
 ```